tfeldmann/Arduino-Blinkenlight/README.md

     uint16_t pause_ms,
     uint16_t ending_ms);

-// ... or by providing a single value, the other values are inferred from that void setSpeed(uint16_t on_ms);
+// ... or by providing a single value, the other values are inferred from that by
+// some internal factors
+void setSpeed(uint16_t on_ms);

 // Hint: You can also modify the values directly - even on the fly - e.g.: